gcid12/Rings_backend/UbuntuServerSetup.md

 We'll use the Machine-User method to connect to GitHub where each machine has its own set of credentials to access the Private Github repository.
 For that we need to create the SSH keys for the server and give the Public Key to GitHub.

-First check if there is any SSH Keys in that server already
+First check if there are any SSH Keys in that server already
 ```
 $ ls -al ~/.ssh
 ```